pugliathomas/powerbiscannermetadata/README.md

-# Using the Dataflow Scanner API Solution
+# Solution v2 - Using the Dataflow Scanner API Solution
+!!!  info Solution v1
+    Looking for Solution v1 (Power Automate)?
+[You can find it here.](./v1Solution/)

 ## Introduction